 To compare the duration of coiling between clades, we first calculated values that we called A, B, and C. For each clade, A is the total duration of all MMC footage in all the included videos of that clade, added together.
 For each clade, B is the total duration of MMC footage with coiling, in all the included videos of that clade, added together.
 For each clade, C is the total duration of MMC footage without coiling, in all the included videos of that clade, added together.
-For each clade, B / A \times 100% = the percentage of MMC footage in which the combatants are coiled.
+For each clade, C is the total duration of MMC footage without coiling, in all the included videos of that clade, added together.
+For each clade, B / A × 100% = the percentage of MMC footage in which the combatants are coiled.
 We recorded that percentage for each clade in Table 2.
 To determine whether a significant difference exists in that percentage between clades, we used the Pearson chi-squared test to compare A and C between each pair of clades (Table 3).